thesunny/create-preset/README.md

 # `create-preset`

-Adds the dependencies and a `package.json` script to make `yarn preset ${nameOfPreset}` work with one command.
+Adds the dependencies and a `package.json` script to make `yarn preset ${nameOfPreset}` work.

-In a directory that has a `package.json`, execute:
+In any directory that has a `package.json`, enter the command:

 ```sh
 yarn preset @thesunny/preset